 OMRI informs producers about products that can be used in organic farming operations, making it easy for producers to seek out compliant products.
 ZymoBac® GRO M50B is OMRI Listed® in the following:

 Generic Material Listing(s): NOP: Microbial Inoculants, Class: Crop Fertilizers and Soil Amendments.

 This means that ZymoBac® GRO M50B is considered an OMRI Listed® input that promotes plant health and growth, while treating the soil and allowing the plants access to the soil’s nutrients.

 What are the benefits of MDG’s ZymoBac® GRO M50B?

-ZymoBac® GRO is an input option for farmers looking to improve the health and yields of their plants, without using chemicals.
+ZymoBac® GRO is an input option for farmers looking to improve the health and yields of their plants.
 ZymoBac® GRO contains Bacillus strains, which produce multiple enzymes such as amylase, protease, xylanase, cellulase, lipase, and esterase.
 These enzymes naturally break down crude substrates in the soil, which then become nutrients that are available for the plants to use.
 This creates a balanced ecosystem in the soil and greater ROIs for organic farmers.